snowx-dev/SnowFastULP/README.md

 ./sfs ./library -o hits.txt "facebook.com:"
 ```

 Patterns are literal strings, not regular expressions.
 Each hit is printed as one matching ULP line.
+You can use `rg` for regex search.

 ## Configuration